-Almost all investment company, from banks to financial advisors, offer Roth IRA accounts.
-If you have an existing Traditional IRA somewhere, the same company can probably open a Roth IRA for you.

-Most experts suggest asking these questions when you consider a home for your account:

-- Is there a fee to open or maintain the account?

-New text | Almost all investment companies, from banks to financial advisors, offer Roth IRA accounts.
 If you have an existing Traditional IRA somewhere, the same company can probably open a Roth IRA for you.

 Most experts suggest asking these questions when you consider a home for your account:

 - Is there a fee to open or maintain the account?